 First thing to do is to take a map and think which part of the country interests you the most.
-Do you dream of New York and Miami or you keep thinking of Hollywood, the Grand Canyon and Golden Gate bridge.
+Do you dream of New York and Miami or you keep thinking of Southern California, the Grand Canyon or the Golden Gate bridge.
 Let your imagination go wild and create a map of your dreams 🙂

 If you need visa to travel to the US make sure to have it before booking anything.
 If you are Polish, check this post in Polish language for more information about visa procedures and a meeting with the consul.
 If you are not – make sure you follow visa procedures for your country. 🙂

 2. Flights to the USA

 There is a lot of flights from Europe to the USA and prices are varied.
 The cheapest flights are to the east coast – New York or Chicago.
 It’s more expensive to the west coast.
 From what I noticed it’s not worth waiting for last minute, tickets are cheaper if you book a few months in advance.